ElVit/netdaemon-notify-on-update/README.md

 - MobileNotifyServices:
   - default: none
   - description: The user may define a list of notify services for mobile apps like the ios or android [companion app](https://companion.home-assistant.io/).
-                 If the notify service is valid then a notify message will be sent to your mobile device as soon there is an update available.
+                 If the notify service is valid then a notify message will be sent to your mobile device as soon as there is an update available.
                  The notify service my be definded like "notify.mobile_app_myphone" or just "mobile_app_myphone".

 This App was build with help of this Home Assistant Community Thread: